sparkbox/react-storybook-starter/README.md

 1. Navigate to [localhost:3000][3000] to see the Pages index.
 1. Head to [localhost:3000/storybook/index.html][3000/storybook] to see your static Storybook.

+## Storybook Addons

+This project comes with two add-ons, [Storybook Docs][storybook-docs] and [Storybook Backgrounds][storybook-backgrounds] (with black and white by default).
+These powerful add-ons should be enough to get you started with most projects.

+## Styles

+As your CSS solution is likely to be tied to individual preference, at this time, this repository does not come with a way to style components.
+In the future we plan to offer scripts for installing either a SCSS or CSS-in-JS option.
+For now, you are on your own.

 ## Code Quality

 ### Tests